hardcodes/lmtyas/README.md

 # Testing the code

-Tests are at the moment far from complete.
+Tests are almost complete at the moment.

 - Functions that need no running service are covered.
-- Starting the service itself and testing it from outside is still missing.
+- Starting the service itself and testing it from outside is covered.
+- Testing the login process from outside is still missing.

 ## Testing the code - prerequisites